The Impossible Will Take a Little While: Classroom and Discussion Questions

 "The heroic draw strength from the humble just as often as the humble do from the heroic."

 Did you know that four million former felons are disenfranchised due to rules that accompanied racial segregation.
 Do you think this is appropriate.
 Did you know that countries like Germany and Canada encourage current prison inmates to vote?
 Are the current felon-disenfranchisement laws equitable or not?
 Explain.

 Research and write about the disparities between white and African American arrest rates for marijuana.
 Argue for or against controlled legalization along the model of Colorado and Washington State.

 Do you feel the examples Loeb cites of politically driven impediments to voting raise legitimate problems?
 Explain.
-Here's an article from Forbes criticizing the new voter ID laws and linking to a major study out of NYU.
+Here's an article from Forbes criticizing the new voter ID laws and linking to a major study out of the Brennan Center for Justice at NYU.

 Whatever your party identification, do you think there is a line that our political leaders need to draw between legitimate partisan stands, and ones that value winning so much that they undercut basic democratic principles in the attempt to promote particular agendas?
 Is it ever acceptable for political leaders to move their political agendas forward at any cost?
 Think about the present and past administrations of the United States.
 Can you think of examples when this has happened?
 Do recent laws making voting more challenging cross this line of appropriateness?
 If so, in which ways?
 What is an appropriate response if you agree with a party on many issues, but find some of their political tactics troubling?